qdrant/landing_page/qdrant-landing/content/articles/dataset-quality.md

 Thus, you get poor retention, and it directly impacts company revenue.
 It is really important to avoid such errors in your data.

-Tabular, univariate or low-dimensional data, which has interpretable features, is usually easier to analyze.
-That’s the kind of data we used to in classic machine learning algorithms.
-We already have some tricks and techniques for detecting errors in such datasets.
-For instance, we can calculate some statistics and compare one with another.
-In general, we know how to treat such results.

-But currently, solving a problem involving texts or images you will probably stick with deep learning models and most likely obtain better results.
-Neural networks produce features on their own, and it is much more difficult to make any assumptions about their meaning and desired distribution.
-Therefore, classical approaches don’t work for them.

 ## Furniture web-marketplace

 Let’s say you work on an online furniture marketplace.